factorhouse/slipway/README.md

 ## Why Jetty?

-Jetty is a mature, stable, commercially supported project with an [active, deeply experienced](https://github.com/eclipse/jetty.project/graphs/contributors) core team of contributors.
+Jetty is a mature, stable, commercially supported project with an [active, experienced](https://github.com/eclipse/jetty.project/graphs/contributors) team of core contributors.

 Ubiquitous in the enterprise Java world, Jetty has many eyes raising issues and driving improvement.